rohitjoshixyz/learning-sessions/week_01/01_insertion_sort/README.md

 Insertion sort works by taking elements from the unsorted list and inserting them at the correct position in the sorted list.

 The key you select is started at position 1 and we move it into the sorted array by shifting all elements greater than the key in the sorted list to the right

+The average case time complexity of Insertion sort is O(N^2) The time complexity of the best case is O(N) .
+The space complexity is O(1)